Daniel Duarte (baseball): Cincinnati Reds (second stint)

 On June 24, 2021, Duarte signed a minor league deal with the Cincinnati Reds organization.
-Duarte played in four different levels in for the Reds organization in 2021: the rookie-level ACL Reds, the High-A Dayton Dragons, the Double-A Chattanooga Lookouts, and the Triple-A Louisville Bats.
+Duarte played in four different levels in for the Reds organization in 2021: the rookie-level Arizona Complex League Reds, the High-A Dayton Dragons, the Double-A Chattanooga Lookouts, and the Triple-A Louisville Bats.
 Between the four teams, Duarte pitched to a 4.56 ERA with 32 strikeouts in 23.2 innings of work across 19 total appearances.
-He was selected to the 40-man roster following the season on November 19, 2021.
+On November 19, 2021, the Reds added Duarte to their 40-man roster to protect him from the Rule 5 draft.

 Duarte made his major league debut on April 8, 2022.
 He made 3 appearances out of Cincinnati's bullpen before he was placed on the injured list on April 17 with right elbow inflammation.
 He was later transferred to the 60-day IL on April 23.
+He was activated on September 25 and subsequently optioned to Triple–A Louisville.
 On November 18, 2022, Duarte was non-tendered and became a free agent.

+On November 22, 2022, Duarte re-signed with the Reds on a minor league contract.
+He began the 2023 season with Triple–A Louisville, working to a 3.49 ERA with 32 strikeouts and 4 saves in 28 1/3 innings across 26 games.
+On June 13, 2023, Duarte was selected to the major league roster.
+In 31 games for Cincinnati, he posted a 3–0 record and 3.69 ERA with 23 strikeouts across 31 2/3 innings pitched.
+On January 13, 2024, Duarte was designated for assignment after the signing of Brent Suter was made official.

+Minnesota Twins

+On January 16, 2024, Duarte was traded to the Texas Rangers in exchange for cash considerations.
+The Rangers designated him for assignment on January 26 and he was claimed off waivers by the Minnesota Twins on February 2.
+The Twins also designated him for assignment, on February 7.
+He cleared waivers and was sent outright to the Triple-A St. Paul Saints on February 13.
+On March 28, Duarte had his contract selected after making the Opening Day roster.
+He made only two appearances for Minnesota, recording a 2.25 ERA with 3 strikeouts across 4 innings pitched.
+On May 8, Duarte underwent season–ending elbow surgery.
+On November 4, Duarte was removed from the 40–man roster and sent outright to St. Paul.
+He elected free agency the next day.

-On November 22, Duarte re-signed with the Reds on a minor league contract.
+On November 6, 2024, Duarte re-signed with the Twins on a minor league contract.
+He elected free agency on November 6, 2025.